Xavante: History

 They were enslaved in the 18th century, after which they have tried to avoid contact.
-A temporary coexistence with westernized society in the 19th century in the state of Goiás, was followed by withdrawal to Mato Grosso (between 1830–1860).
+A temporary coexistence with westernized society in the 19th century in the state of Goiás, was followed by withdrawal to Mato Grosso (between 1830 and 1860).
 They were "re-discovered" during the 1930s.
-From 1946 to 1957, they were brought under Getúlio Vargas’ National Integration Program, but still experienced massacres and disease.
+From 1946 to 1957, they were brought under Getúlio Vargas' National Integration Program, but still experienced massacres and disease.
 Due to this history, they have a distrust of non-Xavante people.
 Today they are still wary of any approach of non-Xavante, called "waradzu".

 The Xavante leader Mário Juruna was the first indigenous Brazilian to become a federal representative.

-The Xavante, like other indigenous tribes, were treated badly by the government beginning in the 1960s, the Xavante were moved from their homeland in Mato Grosso to a southern, malnourished area of Brazil.
-There, thousands of natives died due to disease, famine and warfare.
+The Xavante, like other indigenous tribes, were treated badly by the government.
+Beginning in the 1960s, the Xavante were moved from their homeland in Mato Grosso to a southern, malnourished area of Brazil.
+There, thousands of natives died due to disease, famine, and warfare.
 Within the last decade, the Xavante have been relocated back to their original lands.
 Unfortunately, due to landgrabbing and squatters, the land was destroyed.
 Lush forest was burned to create sparse wasteland and pasture.